bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

   at a location the story never declared.
 That dependency is expressed as an ordinary state-slot read, not an import — occupancy still has no `location_graph` type in its signatures, and a story that declares no map is simply unchecked rather than broken.

+  **A check a caller can skip is a check some write path does not get.** The vocabulary is passed as a parameter that defaults to "do not check", which is what lets a mapless story work at all.
+The Ink-facing binding passes it; a game's own Python code calling the placement API directly is a second write path, and if it omits the parameter that path is unchecked.
+Nothing warns, and the id is stored.
+  When a plugin's guard is opt-in, the design owes an answer for every caller, not just the one the engine ships.

   The distinction matters because the symmetric reading is wrong in a way that looks
   right: read as "occupancy must not consult the map", it leaves a mistyped location id